RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 For our protocol, we decide that we want to turn off design (that is, limit the packer to repacking only).
 Looking through the available task operations, the easiest way of doing this appears to be the [RestrictToRepacking](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/RestrictToRepackingOperation).
 Like movers, the TaskOperations have example tags on their documentation page.
 These tags can be placed into the TASKOPERATIONS section of the XML.
 For RestrictToRepacking, there are no options aside from the mandatory "name" field.

-In addition to controlling which positions are designed or repacked, TaskOperations also control details about how sidechains are sampled.
-The default is strictly for on-rotamer sampling, but it's frequently useful to add additional sub-rotameric samples.
-(That is, add plus or minus a standard deviation around the center of the rotamer bin.
-The [ExtraRotamersGeneric](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ExtraRotamersGenericOperation) TaskOperation allows you to control the rotamer sampling levels.
-Generally, adding a mild amount of sampling to chi1 and chi2 is useful.
-(There are other ways to control this.
-For example, the [InitializeFromCommandline](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/InitializeFromCommandlineOperation) task operation allows you to use the -ex1 -ex2 options on the commandline to control rotamer sampling.)

 ```
     <TASKOPERATIONS>